Skip to Content

 “The fragmented phases and minutiae of a relationship are presented prismatically… and by the end, you have reflections from the whole crystal.
 A smart and bouncy and very amusing script is expertly executed at close quarters… you will certainly want to see this clever and entertaining hour-long piece.
 Space is limited and word will spread fast.
 So you may need to get there early to secure admission.”

-—Gordon Jones, The Telegram
+—Gordon Jones, The Telegram, for 52 Pickup

 “A must see… pretty powerful stuff.”